ShubhAgarwal566/Sudoku/README.md

 ### Added Features
 * Added feature which solves puzzle in realtime _(good visualization of backtrack)_
 * Added feature for Rough Work
+* Added feature for comparision with the solution
 * Autochecks the puzzle on completion
 * Added support for python3
 * Support for Keypad/Numberpad added